-Ariunzaya also served as a member of the Programme Committee for the first United Nations World Data Forum.
+Ola also served as a member of the Programme Committee for the second United Nations World Data Forum.

 Christoph Aubrecht represents the European Space Agency (ESA) at the World Bank, providing strategic advice and coordinating collaborative activities.
 ESA’s Earth Observation for Sustainable Development initiative provides support to International Financial Institutions in increasing uptake of Earth Observation with the aim of long-term mainstreaming and transfer into development operations.